clinton56/battleship-js/README.md

 # battleship-js
-Simple Battleship game written in JavaScript
+Simple Battleship game written in `JavaScript`

+* 3 ships are randomly generated and the user tries to guess all the locations.

+Usage

+* Just clone/download the project and run `battleship.html` in a browser.